Police Officer

 Call your local police department and ask for their assistance.
 They will know what to do.

-Asked by hector about 11 years ago
+Asked by Butch almost 11 years ago

 If I purchase a phone from someone, sent the money through Western Union and he/she collects it, but I don't receive the phone, is there a way of getting back my money?

-Asked by Shan almost 11 years ago
+Asked by Shan about 11 years ago

 Probably not.